 In Q4, risk assets broadly gained as early signs of slowing inflation led markets to price in an accelerated pace of rate cuts in 2024.
 Bond yields rallied and financial conditions eased, while central bank forward guidance diverged.
 Cooling macroeconomic data combined with the Fed's dovish pivot in the latter half of the quarter caused yields on 10-year U.S. Treasuries to fall 69 basis points (bps) ending the year unchanged relative to year-end 2022.
 U.S. unemployment rates gradually ticked up, while nominal wage inflation continued to prove sticky at 4%.
 The headline Personal Consumption Expenditures (PCE) price index cooled over the quarter, with November data marking the first monthly decline since April 2020.
 Core PCE, which strips out volatile food and energy prices, also eased.
 Against this backdrop, the Fed released updated economic projections viewed as consistent with growing confidence that the U.S. economy will achieve a soft landing.
 These projections include a median outlook for 75 bps of net rate cuts in 2024 - up from 50 bps last quarter.
 The divergence in global monetary policy intensified over the quarter, with developed market central banks taking different paths with respect to their hiking cycles.
 The Federal Reserve paused twice and alluded to the near-term possibility of rate cuts as Chair Powell stated that the era of "higher for longer" policy rates was likely over in the U.S. Meanwhile, despite pausing twice over the quarter, both the Bank of England and European Central Bank remained steadfast in their commitment to keep policy tight well into next year.
 The MSCI World Index returned 11.53% over the quarter, bringing the index's total return for 2023 up to 24.44%.
-The Global Aggregate Bond Index (USD-Hedged) also posted a positive quarterly return of 5.99%, and the 10-year U.S. Treasury yield ended the quarter 69 bps lower at 3.88%.
+The Global Aggregate Bond Index (USD-Hedged) also posted a positive quarterly return of 5.99%, and the 10-year U.S. Treasury yield ended the guarter 69 bps lower at 3.88%.

 During 2023, holdings related to corporate special situation investments, which include companies undergoing stress, distress, challenges, or significant transition contributed to absolute performance.
-Exposure to corporate credit, notably high yield and bank loans, and exposure to asset-backed securities also contributed to performance.
-Exposure to commercial mortgage credit, and holdings related to emerging market special situation investments, which include companies undergoing stress, distress, challenges, or significant transition detracted from absolute performance.
-In addition, the costs associated with one or more forms of leverage detracted from performance.
+Exposure to corporate credit, notably high yield and bank loans, and exposure to European and U.S. residential mortgage credit contributed to performance.
+Exposure to commercial mortgage credit detracted from absolute performance.
+The costs associated with one or more forms of leverage detracted from performance.
 The costs of leverage generally will reduce returns to the extent they exceed the rate of return on the additional investments purchased with such leverage.
+Holdings related to emerging market special situation investments, which include companies undergoing stress, distress, challenges, or significant transition also detracted from absolute performance.